Research-Based

 How Much Energy Can You Expect from Bang Energy Drink?

-Whereas products using a natural source of caffeine provide a gentle boost of clean energy, the energy from Bang’s anhydrous is more pronounced and “in your face.”
-My tolerance for caffeine is high as I consume at least three to four cups of black coffee throughout the day, and my pre-workout supplement has the same 300 mg of caffeine anhydrous.
-I’ve used Bang before cardio and resistance training and felt more energy with Bang than my powdered supplement – quite a surprise.
+While products using natural caffeine sources provide gentle, clean energy boosts, Bang’s anhydrous delivers more pronounced, “in-your-face” energy.
+My caffeine tolerance runs high—I consume three to four cups of black coffee daily, and my pre-workout supplement contains the same 300 mg of caffeine anhydrous.
+I’ve used Bang before cardio and resistance training and felt more energy with Bang than my powdered supplement—quite a surprise.

-Although I didn’t notice any jitters, the energy was accompanied by a bit of ADHD as I immediately felt like writing, not a bad thing, but I was testing the product as a pre-workout drink given its performance energy positioning.
-I was pleasantly surprised once I made it to the gym and started lifting.
-The energy persisted; I was focused and continued to add sets to my planned routine.
+Although I experienced no jitters, the energy came with mild ADHD-like effects as I immediately felt compelled to write—not necessarily bad, but I was testing the product as a pre-workout drink given its performance energy positioning.
+I was pleasantly surprised once I reached the gym and started lifting.
+The energy persisted; I remained focused and continued adding sets to my planned routine.
 There was no crash, even as I extended my workout.
-In the absence of more established ergogenic aids such as creatine monohydrate, beta-alanine, or arginine, I assume the caffeine and EAAs, which included the three BCAAs, played a role in delaying the onset of fatigue.
-I’m not easily impressed, and this workout was very good.
+Without more established ergogenic aids like creatine monohydrate, beta-alanine, or arginine, I assume the caffeine and EAAs, including the three BCAAs, helped delay fatigue onset.
+I’m not easily impressed, and this workout was exceptional.

-For the cardio workout, I drank Bang about fifteen minutes before a longish (for me) bike ride.
-Even though it was a windy day and a hilly ride, I finished in excellent time.
-At the start of the ride, I went out perhaps a bit too aggressively, particularly on the hills.
-Caffeine can do that to you.
-Surprisingly, I didn’t pay the price on the back end of the ride as I finished feeling strong and with no crash, mentally or physically.
+For the cardio workout, I consumed Bang about fifteen minutes before a lengthy (for me) bike ride.
+Despite windy conditions and hilly terrain, I finished in excellent time.
+At the ride’s start, I went out perhaps too aggressively, particularly on hills.
+Caffeine can do that.
+Surprisingly, I didn’t pay the price on the back end as I finished strong with no mental or physical crash.

 Bang Energy Drink Benefits

-VPX positions Bang as the creator of an entirely new segment, the performance energy drink.
-As mentioned earlier, I tend to be skeptical of advertising claims, and excuse me, particularly from a company that lost a multi-million dollar lawsuit over false advertising.
-I’m sure other brands would dispute the claim of “creating” the category; however, Bang does provide a significant blast of energy, and for this laboratory of one, it enhanced my performance both in the gym and on the road.
-In all candor, I’m still determining what I would do with that much energy if I weren’t heading to a workout.
-Perhaps it would be acceptable if I had an assignment due or were prepping for a test.
-Although focus is not a major claim made by the Bang people, I also noticed that I was laser-focused during my workouts.
+VPX positions Bang as creator of an entirely new segment: the performance energy drink.
+As mentioned earlier, I maintain skepticism toward advertising claims, particularly from a company that lost a multi-million dollar false advertising lawsuit.
+I’m sure other brands would dispute the “creating” claim; however, Bang delivers a significant energy blast, and for this laboratory of one, it enhanced performance both in the gym and on the road.
+In all candor, I’m uncertain what I’d do with that much energy if not heading to a workout.
+Perhaps it would suit an assignment deadline or test preparation.
+Although focus isn’t a major Bang claim, I also noticed laser-sharp focus during workouts.

 bang energy drink can

-Maybe there was a bit of a placebo effect, but I would almost consider Bang in lieu of my normal pre-workout product, although the cost per serving would be nearly double that of the powder.
-I would also be missing several components that I know are beneficial long-term, such as creatine monohydrate or HCI, betaine, beta-alanine, and a nitric oxide component for vasodilation.
+Perhaps there was some placebo effect, but I’d almost consider Bang instead of my normal pre-workout product, though the cost per serving would nearly double that of powder.
+I’d also miss several components I know are beneficial long-term, such as creatine monohydrate or HCI, betaine, beta-alanine, and a nitric oxide component for vasodilation.

 Bang Energy Drink Competitors

-How Bang compares to other brands in the energy/sports drink category largely depends on what you want in a beverage.
+How Bang compares to other energy/sports drink category brands largely depends on what you want in a beverage.

-For hard-core intensity training, Hyde Extreme from Pro Supps may be a better, albeit more expensive, option at $3.60 per can.
-With 400 mg of caffeine anhydrous, the energy component is significant.
-But the intensity doesn’t stop there, as the product also contains Theanine, N-Acetyl-Tyrosine, Teacrine, GABA, and Yohimbe.
-Although Hyde doesn’t contain EAAs or BCAAs, it does have ergogenic components, and at the appropriate dosages:
+For hardcore intensity training, Hyde Extreme from Pro Supps may be a superior, albeit more expensive option at $3.60 per can.
+With 400 mg of caffeine anhydrous, the energy component is substantial.
+But intensity doesn’t stop there—the product also contains Theanine, N-Acetyl-Tyrosine, Teacrine, GABA, and Yohimbe.
+While Hyde lacks EAAs or BCAAs, it includes ergogenic components at appropriate dosages:

 • Citrulline Malate at 6 grams